bwroblewski1119/cautious-palm-tree/x_team_rules.md

 ## How we will back up each other to ensure that deadlines are not missed
 The team must be willing to share its resources (Knowledge/Time).
 The team must not procrastinate before deadlines.
+We'll be sure to remind each other to hold up our end of the work.